OPCFoundation/UA-.NETStandard/Fuzzing/Fuzzing.md

 ./aflfuzz.sh
 ```

-A menu will show up and allow the selection of a fuzzer target function to execute.
+A menu will show up to allow the selection of a fuzzer target function to execute.

-Now the fuzzer is started and will run until it is stopped manually by hitting Ctrl-C. The fuzzer will create a directory `findings` in the fuzzer directory, which contains the test cases that caused the fuzzer to crash.
+Now the fuzzer is started and runs until it is stopped manually by hitting Ctrl-C. The fuzzer will create a directory `findings` in the fuzzer directory, which contains the test cases that caused the fuzzer to crash.

+To replay the test cases that caused the fuzzer to crash, execute the following command: